 The Closing of the Kung Fu

-Next I set down the sword, walk backwards, signalling for my students to come in towards the center.
+Next, I set down the sword and move backward, signaling for my students to come in towards the center.
 And we bow to the center.

-We turn around, bow to the VIPs at the table, including Master Sullivan, Master Holland (Taijiquan teacher in Atlanta), and to you, and then, fortuitously, towards Sifu Mitchell himself, as he comes on stage at the end to get his kids in place for another amazing Kung Fu demonstration.
+We turn around, bow to the VIPs at the table, including Master Sullivan, Master Holland (Taijiquan teacher in Atlanta), and then, fortuitously, towards Sifu Mitchell as he comes on stage to get his kids in place for another impressive Kung Fu demonstration.

 And that’s what you got.